usnistgov/Metrology/Reaper/README.md

 console log (see <a href="#log">Troubleshooting</a>) and in the push notification.

-Processes that are rendering web pages can furthermore be exempted by whitelisting the hostname that appears in the URL.
+Processes that are rendering web pages can furthermore be exempted by listing the hostname that appears in the URL.
 This allows an entire site to be exempted, while a single page on the site could be exempted by description.

-If whitelisting a hostname seems not to work, check the URL of the terminated process in the console log.
+If listing a hostname seems not to work, check the URL of the terminated process in the console log.
 Sites are sometimes subtly redirected, e.g., from example.test to www.example.test.
-You need to whitelist the hostname that was actually terminated.
+You need to list the hostname that was actually terminated.

 Security